New York State Grant and Scholarship Programs

 New York State Science, Technology, Engineering and Mathematics Incentive Grant

 Available for undergraduate students who are residents of New York State in the top 10% of their high school class.
-Eligible students must enroll in a STEM approved major, reside and work in a STEM related field in New York State for 5 years following graduation.
+Eligible students must enroll in a STEM approved major in the fall semester immediately following high school graduation, reside and work in a STEM related field in New York State for 5 years following graduation.
 Amounts cover up to full tuition, depending on eligibility for other New York State grants and scholarships, and may affect eligibility for SUNY-ESF grants and scholarships.
 In order to apply, students must complete the Express TAP Application and a separate NY STEM application, available at www.hesc.com.
 A service contract will also be required.
 Program approval as a STEM major is determined based on the Classification of Instructional Programs (CIP) code, a taxonomic scheme developed by the National Center for Education Statistics (NCES) that supports the accurate tracking and reporting of fields of study and program completions activity.
+Note that transfer students must already be recipients of the STEM Incentive Grant at their previous school in order to be eligible at SUNY ESF.
 The table below lists the programs at SUNY ESF which have been approved as STEM eligible.

 |STEM Approved Major||CIP Code||SUNY ESF Program Code|